When I was preparing for my tour in Egypt, I had so many questions about what to pack.

 For ladies like me who have never known what a thigh gap is, I recommend trying the following if you'll be wearing skirts or dresses to combat chafing:

 - Jockeys Skimmies – These moisture-wicking slipshorts are perfect for under just about anything; I wear them constantly in the summer!
+(Recently I've also been liking these yoga shorts by Baleaf – they don't ride up at all, but are heavier than the Skimmies.)

 - Gold Bond Friction Defense Stick – Don't want to add an extra layer?
 Then pick up one of these “friction defense sticks,” which really do work wonders to combat chafing!